Data-Centric Foundation Models in Computational Healthcare: A Survey: Foundation Models

 \subsubsection{Parameter-efficient fine-tuning}

 Parameter-efficient fine-tuning (PEFT) is a family of fine-tuning approaches that only updates a small set of model parameters while keeping most of the pre-trained weights fixed.
 These methods alleviate critical challenges caused by updating all parameters of a large FM during full fine-tuning, such as the excessively high cost, overfitting on small downstream datasets, and the risk of catastrophic forgetting~\cite{ding2023parameter}.
 PEFT approaches excel in scenarios with limited data availability and effectively retain the valuable knowledge acquired through FM pre-training.
-We discuss essential PEFT methods.
-BitFit~\cite{zaken2021bitfit} fine-tunes only the bias parameters of the linear layers in the model.
-Adapter~\cite{houlsby2019adapter} inserts lightweight modules into the transformer blocks.
-Prompt tuning~\cite{lester2021prompt-tuning} prepends trainable tokens to the tokenized input sequence of the first transformer layer.
-Prefix tuning~\cite{li2021prefix-tuning} is like prompt tuning, except that trainable tokens are prepended to the input of all transformer layers.
-Low-Rank Adaptation (LoRA)~\cite{hu2021lora} reparameterizes the weight matrices with multiplications of low-rank matrices.
-PEFT methods have demonstrated potential effectiveness in healthcare~\cite{gema2023peft-llama}.